snakster/cpp.react/tutorials/BasicAlgorithms.md

  // output: 3
 {% endhighlight %}

-`Iterate` is semantically equivalent to the higher order functions fold/reduce you might know from other functional languages.
+`Iterate` is semantically equivalent to the higher order functions fold/reduce known from other functional languages.
 In this example, the signal is first initialized with zero;
-then, for every received increment event, the given function is called with the event value (a token in this case) and the current value of the signal.
+then, for every received increment event, the given iteration function is called with the event value (a token in this case) and the current value of the signal.
 The return value of the function is used as the new signal value.

 The event value can also be used in the computation.
 To show this, we calculate the average of measured samples: